SEE222 - Embedded Systems Design

 Scheduled learning activities - campus

-1 x 2 hour seminar per week (weeks 1-6), 2 x 3 hour studios per week (weeks 7-11), 1 x 1 hour online drop-in session (weeks 1-6).
+1 x 2 hour seminar per week (weeks 1-6), 2 x 3 hour practical experience (studio) per week (weeks 7-11), 1 x 1 hour online meeting (weeks 1-6).

 Scheduled learning activities - online

-Online independent and collaborative learning including 1 x 1 hour seminar per week, 1 x 1 hour drop-in session (weeks 1-6).
+Online independent and collaborative learning including 1 x 1 hour seminar per week, 1 x 1 hour meeting (weeks 1-6).
 Students are required to attend and participate in project-based activities at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 Note: